 The result of a well rested toddler – no crying with lots of smiles.

 We are flying again in a couple months.
 At that time, Connor will be over 2 years old.
 Even though we have to purchase him a seat, we would do it anyways (even if he was 23 months old).
 We will also be bringing our car seat on the plane again.

 Hopefully we’ll have another successful flight!

 Share your experience and feedback in the comments section below.
-Let’s share our stories and tips so we can all have better family travel experiences!
+Our readers thank you!